NachtRaveVL/BY8X01-16P-Arduino/README.md

 ### Combination Playback Example

-In this example, files are loaded onto the MicroSD and queued using the special playFileIndex method, which allows up to 10 songs to be queued for playback.
+In this example, files are loaded onto the MicroSD card and queued using the special playFileIndex method, which allows up to 10 songs to be queued for playback.

 Index is prescribed by the FAT file system, and is generally in the order that the files were copied to the flash drive, but not guaranteed.
 Indexing runs across all files in every subfolder.
 A file sorter software program (such as "DriveSort" or "FAT32 Sorter") should be used if specific file index order for playback is required.

 ```Arduino
 #include "BY8X01-16P.h"